FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 # Remote Debugging with VSCode

+(Only the "latest" WordPress docker image has the xdebug extension.
+Hack `Dockerfile-4.9.8` if you need it in the 4.9.8 image as well.)

 1. Install the PHP Debug (Felix Becker) extension in VSCode
 1. Restart VSCode
 1. Click the debug tab (looks like a crossed-out bug icon)